MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

   Wrapping a string instantly reveals truncations in the product user interface because the delimiter is missing.
   Concatenations will also be revealed by the occurrence of paired delimiters embedded in the displayed text.

+## Pseudotranslation tools

+Pseudotranslation is supported by the [Multilingual App Toolkit Editor](https://developer.microsoft.com/en-us/windows/downloads/multilingual-app-toolkit/).
+Commercial and open source localization tools may provide an option for pseudotranslation.

 ## Pseudo locales

 You can discover issues with formatting and parsing numbers, dates, times, and currency by using a pseudo locale.